Skip to content

 But when we desire for more out of others… when we expect more of others, of society, of the world, and we neglect to pay attention to our self, then we compromise our spirit and being.

 We suffer because we trap ourselves in our minds worrying about other people.
+Worrying if they’re alright.
+Worrying what they think of us.
+Perhaps a lack of faith.

 How does this worrying help anyone?